-Exhibit Number Document Description 2.1 Agreement and Plan of Merger, dated as of March 6, 2014, by and among Revolution Lighting Technologies, Inc., Value Merger Sub, LLC, Value Lighting, Inc., AL Enterprises, Inc., Value Lighting of Houston, LLC, and the Stockholders named therein (incorporated by reference from our Current Report on Form 8-K filed on March 10, 2014) 10.1 Promissory Note, dated as of February 25, 2014, between Revolution Lighting Technologies, Inc. and Aston Capital, LLC (incorporated by reference from our Annual Report on Form 10-K filed on March 14, 2014) 10.2 Promissory Note, dated as of April 4, 2014, between Revolution Lighting Technologies, Inc. and Aston Capital, LLC (incorporated by reference from our Current Report on Form 8-K filed on April 23, 2014) 10.3 Promissory Note, dated as of April 17, 2014, between Revolution Lighting Technologies, Inc. and RVL 1 LLC (incorporated by reference from our Current Report on Form 8-K filed on April 23, 2014) 31.1 Certifications of Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certifications of Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certifications of Chief Executive Officer and Chief Financial Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 The following financial statements from Revolution Lighting Technologies, Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2014, filed on May 12, 2014, formatted in XBRL (eXtensible Business Reporting Language): (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Operations (iii) Consolidated Statements of Stockholders' Equity (iv) Consolidated Statements of Cash Flows, (v) Notes to Consolidated Financial Statements
+Exhibit Number Document Description 2.1 Agreement and Plan of Merger, dated as of March 6, 2014, by and among Revolution Lighting Technologies, Inc., Value Merger Sub, LLC, Value Lighting, Inc., AL Enterprises, Inc., Value Lighting of Houston, LLC, and the Stockholders named therein (incorporated by reference from our Current Report on Form 8-K filed on March 10, 2014) 4.1 Certificate of Designations, Preferences and Rights of the Series G Senior Convertible Redeemable Preferred Stock of Revolution Lighting Technologies, Inc. (incorporated by reference from our Current Report on Form 8-K filed on July 3, 2014) 4.2 Certificate of Elimination of the Series D Convertible Preferred Stock of Revolution Lighting Technologies, Inc. (incorporated by reference from our Current Report on Form 8-K filed on July 3, 2014) 4.3 Certificate of Elimination of the Series F Senior Convertible Redeemable Preferred Stock of Revolution Lighting Technologies, Inc. (incorporated by reference from our Current Report on Form 8-K filed on July 3, 2014) 10.1 Promissory Note, dated as of February 25, 2014, between Revolution Lighting Technologies, Inc. and Aston Capital, LLC (incorporated by reference from our Annual Report on Form 10-K filed on March 14, 2014) 10.2 Exchange Agreement, dated as of June 30, 2014, by and among Revolution Lighting Technologies, Inc., RVL 1 LLC and Aston Capital LLC (incorporated by reference from our Current Report on Form 8-K filed on July 3, 2014) 10.3 Promissory Note, dated as of April 4, 2014, between Revolution Lighting Technologies, Inc. and Aston Capital, LLC (incorporated by reference from our Current Report on Form 8-K filed on April 23, 2014) 10.4 Promissory Note, dated as of April 17, 2014, between Revolution Lighting Technologies, Inc. and RVL 1 LLC (incorporated by reference from our Current Report on Form 8-K filed on April 23, 2014) 31.1 Certifications of Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certifications of Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certifications of Chief Executive Officer and Chief Financial Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 The following financial statements from Revolution Lighting Technologies, Inc.'s Quarterly Report on Form 10-Q for the quarter ended June 30, 2014, filed on August 7, 2014, formatted in XBRL (eXtensible Business Reporting Language): (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Operations (iii) Consolidated Statements of Stockholders' Equity (iv) Consolidated Statements of Cash Flows, (v) Notes to Consolidated Financial Statements